Kickstart Your Career as a Project Manager with Our Comprehensive Guide

 1️⃣ Certified Associate in Project Management (CAPM)®

 A CAPM® certification, issued by the Project Management Institute (PMI), enables you to learn the skills for entry-level project management roles.
-To obtain the certification, you must show your knowledge of several project management areas such as project and organization lifecycles, project management processes, scope management, cost and time management, and risk management.
+To obtain the certification, you must show your knowledge of several PM areas such as project and organization lifecycles, project management processes, scope management, cost and time management, and risk management.

 1.1.
 Entry Requirements

 To sit the CAPM exam, you need the equivalent of a high school diploma and undertake 23 hours of project management education.
-A recognized institution should administer project management education, such as the PMI Project Management Basics Course or the Google Project Management Professional Certificate.
+A recognized institution should administer PM education, such as the PMI Project Management Basics Course or the Google Project Management Professional Certificate.
 The CAPM certification costs $225 for PMI members and $300 for non-PMI members.

 1.2.
 Certification Exam